 Disclosure statements will be considered confidential.
 However, the information may be released in accordance with and as required by federal, state, or local law or court order.
-The Vice President of Administration or his/her designee is responsible for collecting, reviewing, and maintaining all disclosure documentation.
+The Vice President of Administration or the Vice President of Administration's designee is responsible for collecting, reviewing, and maintaining all disclosure documentation.